 2. Maximum number of uploaded files: Choose the number of files that can be uploaded.
 It is recommended to set this number higher than the number of files you want students to submit.

-4. Word limit: Limit students word count.
+5. Word limit: Limit students' word count.
 This option is only available for online text.
+Assignment%20Submission%20Type

 Feedback types: